 \section{Formation channels for CRDs}

-In this Section we explore the different formation channels of the 26 significant CRDs, subdivided according the the three categories defined in Section 4.
+In this section we explore the different formation channels of the 26 significant CRDs, subdivided according to the three categories defined in Section 4.
 In our analysis we incorporate information about the stellar ages as well as the properties of infalling satellites.

-Fig. \ref{fig:ages_CRDs} shows the star formation histories (SFHs) of all 26 significant CRDs.
+Figure \ref{fig:ages_CRDs} shows the SFHs of all 26 significant CRDs.
 Each panel represents a galaxy from our sample.
-Here, the orange and the light blue lines represents the SFH of the CR ($\epsilon < -0.7$) and the co-rotating ($\epsilon > 0.7$) disk component, respectively.
+The orange and the light blue lines in the figure represent the SFH of the CR ($\epsilon < -0.7$) and the corotating ($\epsilon > 0.7$) disk component, respectively.
 The vertical dashed lines indicate the median of each distribution.
-Additionally, the gray dashed line represents the SFH of all stellar particles confined within a cylinder of radius $R = R_{\rm opt}$ and height $|z| \leq 5$ kpc.
-All SFHs are normalized to the peak value of the corresponding distribution.
-We can clearly see that, with respect to the full disks, CRDs typically have a more bursty history.
+Additionally, the dashed gray line represents the SFH of all stellar particles confined within a cylinder of radius $R = R_{\rm opt}$ and height $|z| \leq 5$ kpc.
+All SFHs have been normalized to the peak value of the corresponding distribution.
+It can be clearly seen that with respect to the full disks, CRDs typically have a more bursty history.
 In most cases, these bursts are also noticeable in the overall disk's SFH.
-Additionally, we also notice that CRDs are significantly older than the corotating counterparts.
+Additionally, we also noticed that CRDs are significantly older than the corotating counterparts.
 Indeed, this is the case for $\approx93\%$ of the identified CRDs.
 The two exceptions are CR-0 and CR-11.
-We will further study these cases later in this section.
+We study these cases further later in this section.

-Fig. \ref{fig:ages_CRDs} also highlights the more significant interaction events each galaxy has undergone.
-We focus on interactions associated with satellites that have at least a total peak mass of $5 \times 10^{9}$ M$_\odot$ and that, at the corresponding peak mass time, the satellite to host mass ratio was larger than $20\%$.
-The first pericenter passage of such interactions are indicated with arrows, color coded according to each satellites's peak mass.
-For CRDs with an ex-situ fraction $\gtrsim 10\%$, we highlight the arrow associated with the most significant ex-situ contributor.
-As expected, we observe in all cases a higher frequency of significant mergers at early times.
+Figure \ref{fig:ages_CRDs} also highlights the more significant interaction events each galaxy has undergone.
+We focus on interactions associated with satellites that have a total peak mass of at least $5 \times 10^{9}$ M$_\odot$ and have a satellite to host mass ratio larger than $20\%$ at the corresponding peak mass time.
+In the figure, the first pericenter passage of such interactions is indicated with arrows, color coded according to the peak mass of each satellite.
+For CRDs with an ex situ fraction of $\gtrsim 10\%$, we highlight the arrow associated with the most significant ex situ contributor.
+As expected, in all cases we observed a higher frequency of significant mergers at early times.
 Nonetheless, significant interactions can take place at any time.
-Such interactions are commonly associated with star-formation (SF) bursts in the overall stellar disk (see also \citealt{2017MNRAS.472.4133G}).
+Such interactions are commonly associated with star-formation bursts in the overall stellar disk (see also \citealt{2017MNRAS.472.4133G}).